Simply-Static/simply-static/readme.txt

 Simply Static Pro and Studio are optional premium products for advanced features like automated deployment, forms, search, and managed hosting.
 = What's the difference between the free plugin, Pro, and Studio? =
 Free: Generate static sites, export as ZIP or to local directory.
 Perfect for testing and simple exports.
-Pro ($129-399/year): Advanced deployment, automation, forms, search, WP-CLI.
+Pro ($99/year per site): Advanced deployment, automation, forms, search, WP-CLI.
 For developers and agencies self-hosting.
-Studio (from $19/month): All-in-one managed hosting.
+Studio ($19/month per site): All-in-one managed hosting.
 We handle WordPress, static hosting, backups, SSL, everything.
 For businesses who want zero maintenance.
 See detailed comparison
 = Can I use the free version for production sites? = Yes, but you'll need to manually upload the ZIP file to your hosting provider each time you update your site.